-The Asian clam was first identified in Lake George in August 2010.
-Nineteen infestation locations have currently been identified.
+The invasive species was first discovered in Lake George in August 2010.

 What is the Asian clam?

-The Asian clam is a very small and round bi-valve.
+The Asian clam is a very small and round bi-valve clam.
 It is typically less than 1.5 inches in size, and can spread rapidly.
 A single clam can reproduce alone, and can release hundreds of juveniles per day.

 Asian clams cause a number of major problems for waterways in which they become established, including the excretion of significant amounts of inorganic nutrients, particularly nitrogen that can stimulate the growth of algae and foul the water.